ENO HangTough Guarantee logo, 30-Day Returns logo, and Free shipping on orders 49 $ or more logo

 4. Middle

-Heavier objects such as food, shelter and water (if you happen to be carrying more than a couple of litres) should be situated close to your back in the medium to upper regions of the pack.
+Heavier objects such as food, water, and shelter systems (if you happen to be carrying more than a couple of litres) should be situated close to your back in the medium to upper regions of the pack.

 Utilize your sleeping bag to fill the outer sections.
 This method has the dual benefits of keeping the pack’s centre of gravity close to your back, as well as helping to maintain the long term loft of your sleeping bag (i.e.less compression than when placed in a stuff sack and/or put at the bottom of your backpack).